Areas and buildings of character and historic interest within the city that are subject to special planning controls.

 If you want to demolish a building or structure within a conservation area you may need planning permission for relevant demolition, read about this on the Planning Portal.

 All trees in conservation areas are subject to planning control.
-Click here to read about the permissions needed to do fell or do work to trees.

 Some properties within the Canning Circus, Sneinton, Strelley Village and Waterloo Promenade Conservation areas are subject to 'Article 4 Directions'.
 Click here to read about Article 4 Directions.